coq-community/jmlcoq/README.md

-A formalization of the Java-based JML specification language, along with a verified runtime assertion checker for JML.
+A Coq formalization of the Java-based JML specification language, along with a verified runtime assertion checker for JML.

 ## Meta